nithyaramakrishnan/data-shield/getting-started.md

   {: codeblock}

 ## Installing Helm and `cert manager`
 {: #gs-helm}

-To work with {{site.data.keyword.datashield_short}}, you can use Helm version 2 to install the service.
+To work with {{site.data.keyword.datashield_short}}, you can use Helm version 2 or 3 to install the service.
 The following steps explain how to set up Helm if Tiller is not installed with a service account.
 If you already have Tiller installed, check out the [Kubernetes Service docs](/docs/containers?topic=containers-helm) for more information.

-You might want to configure Helm to use `--tls` mode.
+If you're using version 2, you might want to configure Helm to use `--tls` mode.
 For help with enabling TLS check out the [Helm repository](https://v2.helm.sh/docs/tiller_ssl/#using-ssl-between-helm-and-tiller){: external}.
 If you enable TLS, be sure to append `--tls` to every Helm command that you run.
 {: tip}

+### Installing Helm version 2
+{: #gs-helm}

 1. Create a Kubernetes service account and cluster role binding for Tiller in the kube-system namespace of your cluster.